thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

         expect(event.started_at.to_i).to eq date.to_i
         expect(event.owner).to eq owner
       end
     end

+In this test we are using a method called `set_headers` and passing the `device_token` into the method.
+This is a helper method that we will use in many request specs, so let's define it outside of this spec file:

+    # spec/support/request_headers.rb

+    module RequestHeaders
+      def set_headers(device_token)
+        {
+          'tb-device-token' => device_token,
+          'Content-Type' => 'application/json'
+        }
+      end
+    end

+    RSpec.configure do |config|
+      config.include RequestHeaders
+    end

 Note about the time comparisons above: the reason we are calling `to_i` on